micknudsen/bird-sounds/README.md

 }
 ```

-To download sound (already downloaded sounds will not be re-downloaded) and update the database, simply run `python download.py`.
+To download sounds (already downloaded sounds will not be re-downloaded) and update the database, simply run `python download.py`.

 ## Running